DataWraith/notelog/src/mcp/instructions/server.md

 Use the `add_note` tool to create new notes in order to capture the user's thoughts, todos, accomplishments, etc. or summarize the conversation history.

-- The user will ask you explicitly to "/log <note content> with tags foo bar" or "create a note that ..." or 'Add a notelog: "..."'.
+The user will ask you explicitly to "/log <note content> +tag1 +tag2" or "create a note that ..." or 'Add a notelog with tags X, Y, Z: "<note content>"'.
-- If the user does not ask you to act yourself, use the text the user provides verbatim (modulo spelling errors).
-- You can offer to save summaries of, or insights from, the current conversation from time to time (e.g. when a decision is reached or some task is accomplished).

-### Title

-1. If the note is short, omit the title
-2. Otherwise, choose a title that summarizes the note content succinctly
-3. Avoid characters that are invalid in filenames (':', '?', etc.) in the title

-### Tags

-- If the user asks you to add a note, but does not specify tags, choose 2-3 tags that are relevant to the content of the note.
-- Prefer tags that don't already appear in the note content as words.

 ## Searching Notes

-Use the `search_notes` tool to find notes using fulltext search.
-This allows searching both note content and tags.
+Use the `search_notes` tool to find notes using tag and/or fulltext search.

 The user might ask: